aaronhua123/aaronhua123.github.io/themes/zola-resume/README.md

 Similar to projects, create them under `publications`.
 Include any papers, speaking engagements, articles, etc.

 ### Blog / Posts
-Similar to posts, create them under `blog`.
+Similar to posts, create them under `blogs`.
 Include any thoughts, musiings, etc.
 **This template does not support a `posts` folder**

 ### Template params